-- WARNING: Do not use the manual door release while the vehicle is moving. - CAUTION: Manual door releases are designed to be used only in situations when Model 3 has no power.
-When Model 3 has power, use the button located at the top of the interior door handle.
+- 1. Remove the mat from the bottom of the rear door pocket. - 2.
+Press the red tab to remove the access door. - 3.
+Pull the mechanical release cable forward. - CAUTION: Manual door releases are designed to be used only in situations when Model Y has no power.
+When Model Y has power, use the button located at the top of the interior door handle.